 - jalapenos , can mix these in as well

 - Preheat the oven to 350 F/ 175 C

-- Mix the cornmeal, flour, baking powder and salt together in a bowl and whisk to combine.
+- Mix the cornmeal, almond flour, tapioca, baking powder and salt together in a bowl and whisk to combine.

 - Make a little well in the middle and add the maple syrup, milk and vinegar.
 Mix until everything is just mixed.